 When you get your aligners, you will receive a nice purple box with your aligners and a few other goodies inside.

-Products I Bought to Help Me Prepare
+Products I Bought to Help Me Along the Way

-I did buy a few items to help make my journey go a little smoother, particularly for when I was out.
+This stuff helped make my journey go a little smoother, particularly for when I was out.

 I have included links to some in the list so you can see what products I mean, and I detail how I use a lot of them throughout this post.